 Virtual reality and augmented reality.
-It’s a two-headed beast, set to be a $5 BILLION (with a B) industry by 2021.
+It’s a two-headed beast, set to be a $5 BILLION (with a B) industry by 2021 and almost $12 billion industry by 2025.
 How does that fit into education?

 The college’s research on the two is taking place at WSU Pullman and WSU Tri-Cities

 Don McMahon runs WSU’s Assistive Technology Research and Development Lab.
 It’s main focus is to create and test next generation assistive technology interventions.
 This includes refining the use of existing tools, such as augmented reality and virtual reality.

 Murrow News 8 produced this video by reporter Kyla Emme:

 The lab is high-tech.
 Much of the technology used in this lab was formerly part of the Neurocognitive Lab.
 Here’s a video from the Daily Evergreen:

 Virtual and augmented reality have healthcare applications, as well.
 Yes, many of them deal with very serious things.
 But it can also just help with patient anxiety.